zhong-j-yu/rekex/doc/Spec.md

 # Rekex Specification

-This document specifies how Rekex maps datatypes to grammar rules.
+Rekex maps every datatype to a grammar rule;
+this document defines how the mapping is derived.

+## Grammar Rules

+Following grammar rules are supported:

+- *Alternation Rule*, with one or more subrules, ordered.
+- *Concatenation Rule*, with zero or more subrules, ordered.
+- *Repetition Rule*, with one subrule, and `min/max` cardinality.
+- *Lookahead/Lookbehind Rule*, with one subrule.
+- *Regex Rule*, with a `regex`, a `flags`, a `group` number.

+Each rule is also associated with
+- a `datatype` of the value to be produced if the rule applies.
+- an `instantiator` that produces a value if the rule applies.

+The exact meaning of grammar rules are interpreted by the consumer of the rules.
+The PEG parser generator interprets them according to PEG semantics.

-## Annotated-Types
+## Datatypes, Annotated-Types

-In this document, datatypes are annotated-types of Java 17.
+In Rekex, datatypes are annotated-types of Java 17.
-Annotations mentioned are all type-annotations unless specified otherwise.
+Annotations involved are all type-annotations unless specified otherwise.
 Annotations on a type is a *set*, with no ordering.
 Types without annotations are also considered annotated-types with an empty set of annotations.